-Considering the massive expansion of TVET activities in Nepal and also the growing demand for qualified TVET workforce in the international market, KUSOED planned this program through a long preparation.
+Considering the massive expansion of TVET activities in Nepal and also the growing demand for a qualified TVET workforce in the international market, KUSOED planned this program through a long preparation.
 Its preparation began by carrying out a feasibility study by interacting with a wide group of national and international stakeholders – prospective students, TVET experts, government representatives, non-government actors, industry sector, TVET institutions, media which established that such program is the need of the time.
 Encouraged by such results, KUSOED began a discussion on the design of the program with a wider group of national and international experts and developed the program.
 Accordingly, it is now all set to offer this program, beginning in August 2018.

 Technical and Vocational Education and Training: a promising sector

 Technical and vocational education has been recognized as a powerful tool for national development as well as for individual enhancement.
 Through the skills students would acquire by participating in the program, they become capable to engage themselves in the world of work, earn a decent living, and lead a quality life.
 However, this has not been so straightforward in many countries, particularly in developing countries like Nepal where the sector is yet to be able to contribute as expected.
 It is also true that despite weaknesses the sector has been growing fast in many countries, including Nepal.
 In order to further strengthen the sector, a felt need is to develop its human resource capacity so that it could contribute to its full potential.
 Master in Technical and Vocational Education and Training (MTVET) in KUSOED is an effort towards this direction.